+License Category Fee

 Food Service Operation/Retail Food Establishment Commercial Operation with floor area from 0 to 24,999 square feet

 Risk Level 1 \$300.00

 Risk Level 2 \$350.00

-Risk Level 3 \$650.00
+Risk Level 3 \$675.00

-Risk Level 4 \$850.00
+Risk Level 4 \$875.00

 Food Service Operation/Retail Food Establishment Commercial Operation with floor area equal to or greater than 25,000 square feet.

-Risk Level 1 \$300.00
+Risk Level 1 \$450.00

-Risk Level 2 \$350.00
+Risk Level 2 \$475.00

-Risk Level 3 \$1100.00
+Risk Level 3 \$1210.00

-Risk Level 4 \$1500.00
+Risk Level 4 \$1650.00

-- (b) The license fee for a noncommercial food service operation or a noncommercial retail food establishment as described in Chapter 3717 of the Ohio Revised Code shall be 50% of the commercial fee specified in Section 241.02(a) of the Canton City Health Code, plus any additional fee as required by Chapter 3717 of the Ohio Revised Code. - (c) The license fee for a vending food service operation as described in Chapter 3717 of the Ohio Revised Code shall be \$30.00, plus any additional fee as required by Chapter 3717 of the Ohio Revised Code. - (d) The license fee for a mobile food service operation or a mobile retail food establishment as described in Chapter 3717 of the Ohio Revised Code shall be \$200.00, plus any additional fee as required by Chapter 3717 of the Ohio Revised Code. - (e) The license fee for a temporary food service operation or a temporary retail food establishment as described in Chapter 3717 of the Ohio Revised Code shall be \$47.00 for each day of operation at one location for a single event as required by law, plus any additional fee as required by Chapter 3717 of the Ohio Revised Code. - (f) Pursuant to Section 3717.25 of the Ohio Revised Code, the fee for a plan review of a new commercial risk based operation shall be two hundred dollars (\$200.00).
-The fee for the plan review of an existing commercial risk based operation shall be one hundred dollars (\$100.00).
-The plan review fee for a noncommercial risk based operation shall be fifty percent (50%) of the commercial risk based plan review fee.
-The plan review fee shall be paid at the time of plan submission and is not refundable.
+- (b) The license fee for a noncommercial food service operation or a noncommercial retail food establishment as described in Chapter 3717 of the Ohio Revised Code shall be 50% of the commercial fee specified in Section 241.02(a) of the Canton City Health Code, plus any additional fee as required by Chapter 3717 of the Ohio Revised Code. - (c) The license fee for a vending food service operation as described in Chapter 3717 of the Ohio Revised Code shall be \$25.00, plus any additional fee as required by Chapter 3717 of the Ohio Revised Code. - (d) The license fee for a mobile food service operation or a mobile retail food establishment as described in Chapter 3717 of the Ohio Revised Code shall be \$120.00, plus any additional fee as required by Chapter 3717 of the Ohio Revised Code. - (e) The license fee for a temporary food service operation or a temporary retail food establishment as described in Chapter 3717 of the Ohio Revised Code shall be \$47.00 per single event up to five (5) consecutive days of operation at one location as required by law, plus any additional fee as required by Chapter 3717 of the Ohio Revised Code. - (f) Pursuant to Section 3717.25 of the Ohio Revised Code, the fee for a plan review of a new or existing commercial risk based operation shall be ninety (90%) percent of the risk level licensing fee assigned to the operation.
+The plan review fee for a non-commercial risk based operation shall be fifty percent (50%) of the commercial risk based plan review fee.
+The plan review fee shall be paid at the time of plan submission and is non-refundable.
 (Res.
-8/2011.
-Passed 12-19-11.)
+2018-04.
+Passed 03-26-18.)